timothyrenner/ColorBrewer.jl/README.md

-# ColorBrewerJl
+# ColorBrewer.jl

 A small library for generating color brewer color palettes.
 For more information on color brewer, see http://colorbrewer2.org/.

 ## About